Here is what you might experience 27 Weeks Pregnant

 What changes are occurring with your body?

-By this point in your pregnancy, you can feel your baby move much more.
+By 27 weeks pregnant, you can feel your baby move much more.
 Some of your baby’s movements could be due to hiccups, while others feel like your baby is participating in an aerobic workout.
 Many women find these movements comforting, and these often help strengthen the bonding process between mother and child.
 Many women ask questions concerning how often they should feel their baby move.
 Later in pregnancy, you may be asked to determine your baby’s kick count, but for now, you just want to make general comparisons.
 If your baby seems less active than normal, it is important to discuss this with your healthcare provider.

 How big is your baby?